-Except for Zalviso and DZUVEO approval in Europe, we may never obtain approval for any other products outside of the United States, which would limit our ability to realize their full market potential.
+Except for Zalviso and DZUVEO which are both approved in Europe, we may never obtain additional regulatory approvals for these products outside of the United States, which would limit our ability to realize their full market potential.

 In order to market any products outside of the United States, we or our commercial partners, including Grünenthal in Europe, must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
 On September 22, 2015, we announced that the EC had approved Grünenthal's MAA for Zalviso for the management of acute moderate-to-severe post-operative pain in adult patients.
 In April 2016, Grünenthal completed the first commercial sale of Zalviso.
 In June 2018, we announced that the EC had granted marketing approval of DZUVEO for the treatment of patients with moderate-to-severe acute pain in medically monitored settings.
 We have not yet entered into a collaboration agreement with a strategic partner for the commercialization of DZUVEO in Europe and there can be no assurance that we will successfully enter into such an agreement.